cburnette/boxr/README.md

 The purpose of this gem is to provide a clear, efficient, and intentional method of interacting with the Box Content API.
 As with any SDK that wraps a REST API, it is important to fully understand the Box Content API at the REST endpoint level.
 You are strongly encouraged to read through the Box documentation located [here](https://developers.box.com/docs/).

 The full RubyDocs for Boxr can be found [here](http://www.rubydoc.info/gems/boxr/Boxr/Client).
-You are also encouraged to rely heavily on the source code found in the [lib/boxr](https://github.com/cburnette/boxr/tree/master/lib/boxr) directory of this gem, as well as on the integration test found [here](https://github.com/cburnette/boxr/blob/master/spec/boxr_spec.rb).
+You are also encouraged to rely heavily on the source code found in the [lib/boxr](https://github.com/cburnette/boxr/tree/master/lib/boxr) directory of this gem, as well as on the integration tests found [here](https://github.com/cburnette/boxr/blob/master/spec/boxr_spec.rb).

 ## Installation
 Add this line to your application's Gemfile: